gizero/git-course-smartlis/slides.md

 - intro to workflows
 - basics of branching
 - workshop
-- more on branching models
+- more on branch & merge
-- demo: interactive staging
-- demo: interactive rebase
+- choosing workflows
 - git best practices

 ---